top of page

 Medium-term Regional Development Plan/Rencana Pembangunan Jangka Menengah Daerah (RPJMD)

-The RPJMD provides a detailed description of the vision, mission, and program of the Regional Head, whose preparation is guided by the RPJPD and in lieu of the RPJMN, contains regional financial policy directions, regional development strategies, general policies, programs of regional apparatus work units, cross-regional apparatus work units, and regional programs accompanied by work plans within the regulatory and indicative funding framework.
-In terms of timelines, the RPJMD will be determined in a Regional Head Regulation no later than 3 (three) months following the inauguration of the Regional Head.
+The RPJMD is a regional development planning document for a period of 5 (five) years, which provides a detailed description of the vision, mission, and program of the Regional Head, and is guided by the RPJPD and in consideration of the RPJMN.
+It contains regional financial policy directions, regional development strategies, general policies, programs of regional apparatus work units, cross-regional apparatus work units, and regional programs accompanied by work plans in the form of a regulatory and indicative funding framework.

 Government Work Plan/Rencana Kerja Pemerintah